 SpaceX launches Super Heavy-Starship rocket on third test flight

-SpaceX's huge Super Heavy-Starship rocket, the most powerful ever built, blasted off on its third test flight Thursday morning, successfully boosting the unpiloted upper stage into space on a sub-orbital hop to a blazing re-entry over the Indian Ocean.
+SpaceX's huge Super Heavy-Starship rocket, the most powerful ever built, blasted off on its third test flight Thursday morning, successfully boosting the unpiloted upper stage into space.
+While both stages broke apart during separate descents to ocean splashdowns, company officials hailed the flight as a major step forward.

 Spectacular live video from a camera mounted on one of the Starship's fins showed the red glow of re-entry heating as the spacecraft fell back into the lower atmosphere, growing more and more intense until the was engulfed in a brilliant fireball.
 Insulation tiles on belly of the Starship experienced temperatures higher than 2,500 degrees.

 Telemetry stopped flowing at an altitude of about 40 miles, indicating the Starship broke up before it was able to carry out a rocket-powered descent to a destructive splashdown in the Indian Ocean.
-But making it all the way from launch, to space and then deep enough into the atmosphere to experience peak heating was a major accomplishment.
+But making it all the way from launch, to space and then deep enough into the atmosphere to experience peak heating was viewed by the company as a major accomplishment.

 "Today has been a phenomenal day," said a SpaceX commentator.